If you’re struggling with your to-do list, you can use time blocking to achieve balance in all areas of your life.

 Garden.
 This includes all garden tasks that the gardener doesn’t have time to do, both one-offs like repotting herbs or regular maintenance like weeding the front garden.

 This includes any social commitments I have, including making contact with people as this is something I am terrible at doing.
 Having it written down helps me a lot!

 Now, some of you will know that I recently started using Trello, and I love it, as it enables me to do the next few steps with ease.
 If you haven’t heard of Trello, go check it out.
 I have a board for every one of those categories above.
-Within that I have sub categories.
+Within that I have sub-categories.
 On Trello, these are called lists.
-To go back to the Home board, I have three lists at the moment: repairs, tasks and monthly cleaning.
+For example, on my Home board, I have three lists: repairs, tasks and monthly cleaning.